 Which is nice.

-Probably doesn’t make a whole lot of sense to you though unless you have a degree in neurobiology.
+Probably doesn’t make a whole lot of sense though, unless you have a degree in neurobiology.
 Perhaps some of the most important phrases in there are, well actually all of them, but particularly neuroprotection, anti-inflammation and maintenance of the blood-brain barrier.
 These three alone are some of the most important factors in neurological diseases including Alzheimer’s, dementia and Parkinson’s.
-Not only the scariest diseases around, but also, as of this year, the leading causes of death in the UK population.
-To summaries, acupuncture, through it’s neurological mechanisms, can help mitigate and prevent the leading cause of death in the UK.
+As of this year these are the leading causes of death in the UK population.

-What is also pretty interesting here, especially for an acupuncturist and a biology geek, is that there are so many pathways involved in its mechanisms of action, especially for such a simple procedure.
-Most medications are made to just target one pathway at a time, yet with the simple insertion of a few needles you can affect multiple pathways!
+What is also pretty interesting here, especially for an acupuncturist and a biology geek, is that there are so many pathways involved in its mechanisms of action.
+Most medications are made to just target one pathway at a time, yet with the insertion of a few needles you can affect multiple pathways!
 Very cool.

 Indeed, the study goes on to mention the benefits of acupuncture for stroke;